 When things change

-In the course of the project life, the manager may find it necessary to make some changes.
+In the course of the project life, the manager may find it necessary to make some changes—in many ways, change management on various levels is a large part of a PM’s job.
 The manager should explain the intended changes to the team members and the reasons for them.

 When the team understands the reasons behind the changes, they will help in their implementation.
 Being open is not a demonstration of one’s weaknesses but is a way of showing the desire to have success with the project.
 Transparency is not only expected from project managers when they succeed.
 They can still get appreciation from the stakeholders even if the project fails on condition they have exercised honesty and transparency.